MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 RAT is a tool to detect readability anomalies in text based on readability rules.

 Readability anomalies describe findings in a text which are difficult to read.
 The principle is similar to bug pattern in static code analysis.
-An example constitutes the following readability rule:
+An example constitutes the following readability rule that detects consecutive fillers in a sentence:

 ```Java
 @TypeCapability(inputs = { "de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Token",